 A monitor module-connected to a UL-listed manual station (such as the Notifier NBG-12LRA)-used to manually release agents.
 A Manual Release switch overrides all timers, such as a Delay Timer or a Soak Timer.
 You can install multiple monitor modules with a MAN.
 RELEASE Type Code that work like multiple conventional manual release switches on a conventional zone.

-- 1. Select a monitor module (refer to "Modify an Addressable Detector Point" on page 20) to use for the manual release function. - 2.
+- 1. Select a monitor module (refer to "Modify or Delete a Point (2=POINT)" on page 17) to use for the manual release function. - 2.
 Select the MAN.
 RELEASE Type Code.